CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 ### Commands
-Commands process positional arguments and non-positional arguments (as seen in `^{env=...}`) and can interpret them in arbitrary ways.
-For instance, the `exec` accepts a number of special non-positional arguments (as we saw with `env`) and tries to convert positional arguments into strings suitable for commands.
+Commands process positional arguments and non-positional arguments (as seen in `(env=...)`) and can interpret them in arbitrary ways.
+For instance, `exec` accepts a number of special non-positional arguments (as we saw with `env`) and tries to convert positional arguments into strings suitable for passing to an external program.

 You may nest commands with parentheses:
 ```ergo
 command1 arg1 (command2-giving-arg2 a b c) arg3
 ```

-The first value of a command, if it is a string (for instance, `exec`), is queried in the current environment to resolve to a bound value.
+The first value of a command, if it is a string literal, is queried in the current environment to resolve to a bound value.
 Otherwise (if not a string), the value is used as-is.

+Commands are identified by the presence of arguments.
+To call a command without arguments, add a `:` after the value to call (e.g. `command:`).

 ### Binding Retrieval
 Querying any value from the environment is done by using a colon.
 For instance,